EDCD/EDMarketConnector/PLUGINS.md

 For an example of how this is done, look at the code in `plugins/common_coreutils.py` and the usage of these functions in other core plugins.

+Plugins may import additional code modules from `load.py` in the usual way.
+Note that using an import statement like `import my_module` or `from my_module import foo` will only import one module with that name **across all plugins**.
+This can be used to create a shared library used by several plugins if used carefully, but may create a conflict if another plugin also has a module of the same name containing different code.
+For example if two plugins both contain a `widgets.py` file and both do `import widgets`, only one of the two modules will actually be imported.

+To avoid this issue, use a relative import statement such as `import .widgets` or `from .widgets import foo` to ensure that the module is loaded from the current plugin, even if the name conflicts with another plugin's code.

 ---

 ## Logging